 For x86 users, CPU frequency scaling is handled by the kernel, but PowerPC users need to install

 powernowdfor this power-saving feature (extending your laptop's battery or maybe quieting down your MDD).
 It adjusts to cpu load, so you won't notice any performance slowdowns, and though the defaults work fine, you can edit /etc/default/powernowd to customize.
 (UPDATE: Debian maintainers removed this from their repositories because they're dumb, but reader Eric H pointed me to a powernowd.deb file kept here.
-You can install it by cd'ing to its current directory and using the
+You can install by downloading it, cd'ing to its current directory, and using

 Now let's edit our fstab file to auto-mount our Mac partitions on startup.
 First you need to create mount points like this: